Determine Gender from Username – Multiple Request

 The Multiple Username endpoint allows you to analyze the gender of up to 50 usernames in a single request.
-This is useful for bulk processing and high-performance integrations.
-All parameters are sent via a POST request as JSON.
-You must authenticate using the Bearer token method in the Authorization header.
+This is useful for batch processing and high-performance integrations.
+All parameters must be sent as a JSON-formatted POST request.
+You need to authenticate your request using a Bearer token in the Authorization header.

-The API will try to extract a likely first name from each username, which may help improve gender prediction.
+The API attempts to extract a potential name from each username, which can help improve the accuracy

-for each record to match results with your database.
+field to match results with your own database records.

 Warning:

-Usernames are usually required to be in Latin characters.
-However, they may often contain words
+Usernames should generally consist of Latin characters.
+However, they often contain words or combinations

-or combinations that do not represent real names, e.g.
+that do not represent real names, such as

-If your primary goal is accurate gender prediction, we recommend using single requests with the
+If your main goal is accurate gender prediction, we recommend using single requests with the

-If your priority is simply extracting potential names from usernames, multiple requests can be used instead.
+If your priority is just extracting potential names from usernames, then multiple requests can be used instead.

 cool_boy123

-.
-If your primary goal is accurate gender prediction, we recommend using single requests with the
+If your main goal is accurate gender prediction, we recommend using single requests with the

 forceToGenderize